 Our mission at Children’s Health℠ has always been to make life better for children, which includes serving the needs of the entire family.
 In keeping with that philosophy, physicians and dieticians at Children’s Health have developed Get Up & Go, an innovative series of programs with a family-centered approach.
 Each Get Up & Go program focuses on a specific aspect of healthy family living, including cooking habits, the importance of exercise, preventing Type 2 Diabetes and more.

 Kick start a new, healthier lifestyle for your family by participating in one or more of the programs below!

 Join Children’s Health for free hands-on cooking classes.
-Led by a Chef and a Clinical Dietitian, this 4-week program teaches children how to cook simple, nutritious meals.
+Led by an instructor and a Clinical Dietitian, this 4-week program teaches children how to cook simple, nutritious meals.
 Each week, you and your family will prepare healthy and delicious dishes that you can easily recreate at home.

 Your family will learn:

 This class is for families with children ages 9 – 14.
 Children must be accompanied by a parent/guardian.